 Pixpa Template: Tint

-How to Create a Blog Website - 5 Easy Steps
+How to Create a Blog in 5 Easy Steps:

 No matter which blogging platform or website builder you choose to use, the steps for creating a blog are similar.
 A blog is always a tool that you can add to your layout.
 Keep in mind, though, that some layouts and builders focus on blogs more than others do.
 Some people do not plan to use the blog tool, while others want nothing else.
 Layouts offer a level of flexibility here, so you can make the website appear precisely as you want it.
 Check out the blog templates offered by Pixpa, that allow you to create a beautiful website, that you can customize based on your needs.

-The first step is to set up your website basics.
+The first step is to set up your blog basics.
 Get your account started, pick your plan, and get online.
 You'll need a name for your blog, and you'll want to pick out a URL.
-These tasks aren't different than building any other form of a website.
+These tasks aren't different from building any other form of a website.
 Give them some thought, though, because you are essentially branding your site.

-Once you've picked it out, customize your banner and brand the site as your own.
-Populate all the important fields with enough data to get the site started.
+Once you've picked it out, customize your banner and brand the blog as your own.
+Populate all the important fields with enough data to get the blog started.
 You can always go back and polish the details, but first, you need to put placeholders in so you can start tinkering.